 Cognitive Radio Networks: Quality of Service Considerations and Enhancements

 Student: Nabil Giweli (PhD Candidate)

 The rapidly growing number of devices using wireless communication technologies has led to Radio Spectrum (RF) scarcities concerns.
-The Cognitive Radio (CR) technology offers promising solutions for efficient utilization of the available RF.
-As such, the CR is considered as one of the key technologies for future networks, including 5G and IoT.
-Essentially the CR is based on determining the un-occupied spectrums, the spectrum white spaces or holes and accessing them when practical.
+The Cognitive Radio (CR) technology offers promising solutions for efficient utilisation of the available RF.
+As such, the CR is considered as one of the critical technologies for future networks, including 5G and IoT.
+Primarily, the CR is based on determining the un-occupied spectrums, the spectrum white spaces or holes and opportunistically accessing them when practical.
 The holes are the frequencies that remain unused by the licensed user, or the Primary User (PU).
-A device with CR capability, a Secondary User (SU), senses the surrounding spectrum periodically to detect the appearance of the PU in the currently used channel to determine the available spectrum holes.
-The operation of CR device requires the execution of mainly four functions.
+A device with CR capability, a Secondary User (SU), senses the surrounding spectrum periodically to detect the appearance of the PU in the currently used channel and determine the available spectrum holes.
+The operation of CR technology requires the execution of mainly four functions.

 - Spectrum sensing: sense the surrounding RF to determine spectrum holes and to detect the presence of the relevant PU.

-- Spectrum decision: analyze and decide which spectrum hole is the most suitable one, meeting the running application requirements.
+- Spectrum decision: analyse and decide which spectrum hole is the most suitable one, meeting the running application requirements.

 - Spectrum sharing: share the available spectrum holes with other SUs as fairly as possible.

 - Spectrum mobility: seamlessly switch to another suitable spectrum hole to avoid interference with a detected PU that may wish to start using its licensed frequencies.